 I got the idea while trimming a melon.
 Instead of sending the peel to the compost heap, I plunked it into a pitcher of water and let it stew in the fridge for a couple of hours.
 Even the little bit of fruit clinging to the peel flavored the water with a subtle melon taste that was very refreshing over ice.

-This little experiment has given rise to all sorts of possibilities: mango pits and peels, cucumber peels and seeds, pineapple skins, the trimmings from fresh mint, fresh ginger peels, lemon rind, orange peels, and so on.
+This little experiment has given rise to all sorts of possibilities: mango pits and peels, cucumber peels and seeds, pineapple skins, the trimmings from fresh mint, fresh ginger peels, lemon rind, grapefruit and orange peels, and so on.
 Best is fruit that isn’t treated with waxes or pesticides.
 Whatever fruit you do use, be sure to give it a hearty scrub on the outside first.
 Once it’s done steeping, you may want to pull out or strain out the peels before drinking.

 Finding fruit waters that your family likes may take a bit of trial and error, but there’s no drawback here.
 If the water gets a thumbs down, use it to wash the dishes; it will make your pots and pans feel positively pampered.